rishi19122003/Github-Demo/README.md

 # Github-Demo
-This is the Demo of Git and Github Classes.
+This is the Demo of Git and Github Class.